 HTML5-compliant browsers will be able to determine the geographical location of a user.
 Many websites already implement this functionality, and mobile phone users are accustomed to geolocation through services such as “checking in,” but geolocation implemented into browsers through HTML5 means that the feature will not be dependent on a specific plugin or tool offered by a developer.
 The most significant consequence for businesses is that search engines can determine a user’s location and display helpful results from local businesses when they perform a specific search for products or services.

 One of the most consistent concerns among web developers, especially for businesses websites, is the implementation of Flash.
 This web technology allows for the delivery of rich media content through audio and video, and is often used in designing user interfaces.
 However, for a variety of reasons, iPhones do not support Flash.
 As more and more users access the Internet through their mobile phones, businesses must be prepared to have visitors view their websites on tiny mobile phone screens rather than on full-sized computer displays.
 While Flash may appear to be an attractive option, its lack of compatibility with the incredibly popular iPhone should be taken into account.
 HTML5 will not immediately offer all of the functionality of Flash applications, but it will allow the use of interactive media that was not previously possible through a browser itself, and eventually it will surpass Flash in its media capabilities.
 HTML5 will unify these rich media experiences under a single set of standards, increasing compatibility across both mobile phones and traditional web browsers.

 Many elements of HTML5 are already recognized by browsers and are being used today.
 To check how well your browser uses HTML5, visit The HTML5 Test and consider upgrading—it makes life much easier for web developers!
-Need help with that web design?
-No problem!
-Contact us at Red Room Advertising today.
+If you’d like to talk more about web design and you’re in the New Orleans area, don’t hesitate to get in touch with Red Room Advertising New Orleans (NOLA)!